GarkotiPrajjawal/Loan-origination-System/README.md

 To run this project you need to have a Mysql server that is running on port 3306 and has a Database loan.
-Also it should have a username and password as root
+Also it should have a username and password as root.
+Also in the project you can find Turno Project.postman_collection.json that contains all the postman requests to run the system